jmacc93/essays/skyrim_game_player.md

 ## Planning

 Planning is like doing a search using timewise prediction for possible futures that accomplish some goal.
-Like timewise prediction itself, this is likely an epiphenomenon of training, so its probably not meaningful to say what form it actually takes internally.
-Again, certain architectures might result in agents that plan better
+There has been some research done into using various training techniques and external search algorithms to create better discrete sequence predictors using search, but, as far as I know, no techniques have been developed for continuous systems (like for internal 3d world representations).
+Because LLMs in particular supposedly perform generally better with search via external algorithms, it isn't likely they learn such effective internal search algorithms epiphenomenally.
+It seems reasonable that this agent would need external search proceedures for planning to be effective

 Some examples are: